Neuberger Berman

-Neuberger Berman Group LLC is a private, independent, employee-owned investment management firm.
+Neuberger Berman Group LLC is an American private, independent, employee-owned investment management firm.
 The firm manages equities, fixed income, private equity and hedge fund portfolios for global institutional investors, advisors and high-net-worth individuals.

 Overview

 Founded in 1939, Neuberger Berman is a privately held asset management firm, which is 100% owned by its employees.
 It serves pension plans, charitable organizations, sovereign wealth funds and other institutions, as well as high-net-worth individuals and mutual fund investors, both directly and through financial intermediaries and other partners.
 The firm has a broad range of investment capabilities, which have enabled it to win numerous public strategic partnership mandates with both leading institutional pension plans and major financial institutions.
 For its private clients, Neuberger Berman also provides financial planning, fiduciary services, and trust services.

-Known as a firm of investors, the firm has maintained a 97% retention rate among its senior investment teams since 2009, and has been recognized for its distinctive firm culture.
+Neuberger Berman manages US$474 billion in client assets as of 31 March 2024.

 History

+The firm was co-founded in 1939 by Roy Neuberger (also an art collector and patron) and banker Robert Berman.

 Lehman Brothers acquisition and bankruptcy

-In July 2003, shortly after the retired Mr. Neuberger's 100th birthday, the company announced that it was in merger discussions with Lehman Brothers.
+In July 2003, the company announced that it was in merger discussions with Lehman Brothers.
 These discussions ultimately resulted in the firm's acquisition by Lehman on October 31, 2003, for approximately $2.63 billion in cash and securities, or approximately 26 times earnings.
 That transaction closed in October 2003 and from that time, until 2008, Neuberger Berman served as one of the asset management arms of Lehman Brothers’ Investment Management Division.
 In that same year, Lehman acquired fixed income manager Lincoln Capital Fixed Income Management and private equity manager Crossroads Group.